ssjshields/archetype/.github/README.md

 &nbsp;
 # Installation
-*Note: Before installing, if previous versions are present on your system, delete them entirely*
+*Before installing, if previous versions are present on your system, delete them entirely*

 **1.** Open ZIP, then open the `archetype` folder; extract contents into `PokeMMO\data\`